lforst/tiss-auto-login/README.md

 </sub>
 </h1>

-Online services of the Technical University of Vienna (TU Wien) have infuriatingly short session times.
+Online services of the Vienna University of Technology (TU Wien) have infuriatingly short session times.
 TISS Auto Login is a small and simple Chrome Extension that combats this high priority issue by automatically logging you back into TUWEL and TISS.

 Simply provide your login credentials and TISS Auto Login will do all the hard work for you.